 Superseded - Aged Care Direction (No. 6)

-This direction has been superseded by the Aged Care Direction (No. 12)
+This direction has been superseded by the Residential Aged Care Visitor Direction (No. 2)

 Direction from Chief Health Officer in accordance with emergency powers arising from the declared public health emergency